goldinvo/goldinvo.github.io/src/content/cooking/beverages/tea/kombucha.md

 grade: E
 images:
 - '@assets/recipes-kombucha.jpeg'
-updatedDate: '2025-07-09'
+updatedDate: '2025-09-24'
 ---

-For a half gallon brewing jar:
+*I'd say it's better to buy this.
+Homemade batches are good, but the amount that is convenient to make exceeds the amount you would want to drink.
+I also would hesitate to drink something this acidic on a regular basis.*

-- **Black tea bags**, or loose leaf tea.
+- **Black tea bags**, or loose leaf tea
 - **Water**
-- 1/2 cup **sugar**
+- **Sugar**
-- About 1 cup of **culture** ("SCOBY") from the previous brew, or from store-bought unflavored kombucha (use more).
+- **Starting culture** (some of the previous brew, before bottling), or store-bought unflavored kombucha.
 Optionally keep the pellicle as well.
-- *For bottling (optional):* **juice**, chopped/blended **fruit** (may need to strain), **ginger**, **herbs**, **spices**, **etc**.
-Sugar content boosts carbonation.
+- *For bottling (optional):* **juice**, chopped/blended **fruit**, **ginger**, **herbs**, **spices**, **etc**.
+The sugar content contributes to carbonation.
+- *Special equipment:* Fermentation bottles, siphon (opt.).

-Brew strong tea using only a portion of the water needed to fill the brewing vessel.
-Dissolve sugar while still hot, and let cool to room temp, adding the rest of the cold water to speed things up if needed.
+Brew strong tea using only a portion of the water.
+Dissolve sugar while still hot and let cool to room temp, adding more water or ice to speed things up.

-Add to the jar with the starting culture and pellicle, and top up with more water if necessary.
+Add to the jar with the starting culture and pellicle, and add more water if necessary.
 Cover with something breathable (e.g. a coffee filter) and ferment for 7-14 days at a warm room temp.
 Taste to determine when it's done.

-To bottle, add any flavorings or additions to the bottom of each bottle and siphon/pour the kombucha into each up to the top, leaving a small amount of headspace.
-Seal with an airtight cap and ferment for 2-7 days while watching the bubbles in the bottle.
-Refrigerate when proper carbonation is reached.
+To bottle, add juice and/or other additions to the bottom of each bottle and siphon/pour in the kombucha, leaving a small amount of headspace.
+Cap and ferment for 2-7 days.
+Refrigerate when proper carbonation is reached, gauged by the bubbles in the bottle.
+Drink chilled.

+***Example ratio:*** Use 1/2 cup of sugar for the sweet tea and 1 cup of the starting culture.
+Use enough water by the end to fill a 1/2 gallon mason jar for fermentation.